 Although hemorrhoids occur in everyone, they become large and cause problems in

 a small portion of the general population.
-Hemorrhoids that cause problems are found equally in men and women, and their prevalence peaks between 45 and 65
+Hemorrhoids that cause problems are found equally in men and women, and their prevalence peaks between 45 and 65 years of age.

 Anatomy of hemorrhoids